stacksjs/stacks/.stacks/README.md

 # if you need any more info on any command listed here, you may suffix
 # any of them via the "help option", i.e. `buddy ... --help`

-buddy dev # start one of the dev servers (components, functions, pages, or docs) buddy dev:components # start local playground dev server buddy dev:desktop # starts the Desktop playground buddy dev:pages # start local playground pages dev server buddy dev:functions # stub local the functions buddy dev:docs # start local docs dev server buddy development # `buddy dev` alias
+buddy dev # start one of the dev servers (components, functions, views, or docs) buddy dev:components # start local playground dev server buddy dev:desktop # starts the Desktop playground buddy dev:views # start local playground views dev server buddy dev:functions # stub local the functions buddy dev:docs # start local docs dev server buddy development # `buddy dev` alias